 The Nativity of Christ is incredibly important to Orthodox Christians.
 So important, in fact, that we spend 40 days preparing for this feast and celebrate it for two full weeks!
 The only feast day we celebrate longer than the Nativity is the Resurrection itself.
 Why does this feast day hold such a special place in the hearts of the Orthodox?
 The Prophet Isaiah answers that question for us:

-Therefore, the Lord Himself will give you a sign: Behold, the Virgin shall conceive, and bear a son, and shall name His name Emmanuel.Isaiah 7:14
+Therefore, the Lord Himself will give you a sign: Behold, the Virgin shall conceive, and bear a son, and shall call His name Emmanuel.Isaiah 7:14

 With these words, the Prophet Isaiah anticipated the coming of the Savior.
 This prophecy embodies the longings, hopes, and desires of God’s people as we prepare to receive the One who comes to grant us new life.
 During the Nativity Fast (called Advent in the West) in the Orthodox Church, we are just like those who, in Old Testament times, anticipated and prepared for the Savior’s birth.